 Equally important is talking to your partner.
 A recent British study found that although men display less “active grief” than their partners, they were more vulnerable to feelings of despair in the eight weeks following a loss.
 Spend time being close to your partner and talking about what has happened.
 If you are going to “hole up” for a bit, do it with him and try to find comfort in each other.

 Getting the right sort of support is vital, but not always easy in Hong Kong, where stigma around pregnancy loss prevails.
 First and foremost, make sure you have a doctor you can trust and feel comfortable with.
 Some find online forums and discussion groups a lifeline when coping with a loss.
-The Miscarriage Association website provides a forget-me-not page where women can write messages to their lost babies or simply mark their presence with a lovely star in the sky.
-There are international chat forums – like Babyloss, Netmums, Mumsnet – and, closer to home, private Facebook group Hope Hong Kong for those struggling with fertility and loss.
+The Miscarriage Association website provides a Stars of Remembrance service where women can write messages to their lost babies or simply mark their presence with a lovely star in the sky.
+There are international chat forums – like Netmums, Mumsnet – and, closer to home, private Facebook group Hope Hong Kong for those struggling with fertility and loss.
 The Family Planning Association of Hong Kong also offers online counselling for general fertility and pregnancy concerns.
 If you want to seek individual help to guide you through the difficult experience of losing a pregnancy, therapy with a trained psychologist or therapist may be very beneficial.

 There are ways you can also reach out to get additional support in person.
 Ask your doctor for a referral to a counsellor; talking to a professional can help.
 Dr Lucy Lord of Central Health – a long-time advocate for women’s health – is one of the founders and co-chairs of Mind HK, a mental health charity lobbying for greater care for perinatal mental health support.
-Dr Ll Chin Tui runs the Assisted Reproductive Unit at the Prince of Wales Hospital, which holds one of the only clinics looking at recurrent miscarriages in Hong Kong.
+The Assisted Reproductive Unit at the Prince of Wales Hospital holds one of the only clinics looking at recurrent miscarriages in Hong Kong.